VLM2Vec: Training Vision-Language Models for Massive Multimodal Embedding Tasks: MMEB: A Benchmark for Multimodal Embeddings

 We present MMEB (Massive Multimodal Embedding Benchmark), a comprehensive benchmark designed to evaluate multimodal embeddings across a diverse set of tasks.
 MMEB consists of 36 datasets organized into four meta-tasks: classification, visual question answering, retrieval, and visual grounding.
 Each task is reformulated as a ranking problem, where the model is provided with an instruction and a query (which may consist of text, images, or both) and is tasked with selecting the correct answer from a set of candidates.
 These candidates could be text, images, or additional instructions.
 The datasets are divided into two categories: 20 in-distribution datasets for training and 16 out-of-distribution datasets for evaluation.
 We report performance metrics across all 36 tasks.
 An overview of MMEB is provided in Figure \ref{fig:mmeb_overview_figure} and the dataset statistics are provided in Table \ref{tab:mmeb_stat}.

 The embedding models are supposed to compress the query side into a vector and the target candidates into a set of vectors.
 The candidate with the highest dot-product will be selected as the prediction for evaluation.
 We measure the Precision@1 to reflect the percentage of top candidate matching the groundtruth.
-To ensure the task difficulty, we introduce a large amount of candidates.
+For the number of target candidates, a higher count could increase evaluation costs and hinder rapid model iteration, while a lower count might make the benchmark too simple and prone to saturation.
+To strike a balance between these extremes, we have chosen 1,000 candidates.
+Further details about this decision can be found in Section \ref{sec::appendix_candidates_selection}.

 MMEB offers a wide range of tasks from various domains, such as common, news, Wikipedia, web, and fashion.
 The benchmark incorporates diverse combinations of modalities for both queries and targets, including text, images, and text-image pairs.
 Additionally, tasks are designed to follow different types of instructions.
 For instance, tasks may involve object recognition (e.g., \textit{“Identify the object shown in the image.”}), retrieval (e.g., \textit{“Find an image that matches the given caption.”}), or visual grounding (e.g., \textit{“Select the portion of the image that answers the question.”}).
 Examples for each dataset in MMEB are provided in Tables \ref{tab:mmeb_example_1}, \ref{tab:mmeb_example_2}, \ref{tab:mmeb_example_3} and \ref{tab:mmeb_example_4}.
 The diversity in MMEB makes it an ideal testbed for universal embeddings.